25 Dec 2025

 Walk-and-talk therapy is a type of psychotherapy that involves the client and therapist walking together in nature.
 Instead of sitting across from a therapist in an office, the client walks beside them.

 Walk-and-talk therapy is different from conventional treatment in several ways.
-First, side-by-side positioning, rather than face-to-face with the therapist, may be more comfortable for some people because it involves less eye contact, making the therapy session a little less confrontational.
+First, side-by-side positioning, rather than face-to-face with the therapist, may be more comfortable4for some people because it involves less eye contact, making the therapy session a little less confrontational.

-Finally, walk-and-talk therapy provides many of the added benefits of being outdoors in nature, which can be grounding and restorative.
+Finally, walk-and-talk therapy provides6 many of the added benefits of being outdoors in nature, which can be grounding and restorative.

 Walk-and-talk therapy is known by several other names: